Manzoor Ahmad

 Manzoor Ahmed, DSc (Urdu: منظور احمد; born 11 March 1934) is a Pakistani scientist and philosopher of science.
-He is a professor of philosophy and is currently serving as rector of Usman Institute of Technology (UIT) in Karachi, Sindh Province.
-He has international prestige for publishing articles, books, and leading edge research on the field of Philosophy of science, particularly the philosophy of space and time.
+He is a professor of philosophy and is currently serving as rector of Usman Institute of Technology in Karachi, Sindh province.
+He has known for publishing articles, books, and leading edge research in the field of Philosophy of science, particularly the philosophy of space and time.

 Biography

 Early life and education

 Manzoor Ahmed was born into an Urdu-speaking family, in Rampur, Uttar Pradesh on 11 March 1934.
 His parents home schooled him, and he was later enrolled in a local middle school.
 He was a child prodigy, and enrolled in High School at the age of seven, where he excelled.
 Ahmad graduated from high school, and stood first in the matriculation examination for the state.
 He attended Raza Inter-College (RIC) where he studied science and philosophy, and stood first in the college examination for university transfer.
 Ahmad was persuaded by his family to study medicines; he therefore applied for three medical schools— King George Medical University in Lucknow, King Edward Medical College in Lahore, and Dow Medical College in Karachi.
 However, Ahmad decided to pursue his inclination for philosophy and did not join any of these institutions.
 He moved to Karachi, Sindh Province and joined S.M.
 Arts College.

 In 1947, Ahmad acquired the Pakistani citizenship, joining Karachi University in 1951.
 There he studied physics, mathematics and philosophy, and obtained a minor in Mathematics, and a B.Sc.
 (Hons) in Physics and a BA in Philosophy in 1953.
 In 1955, Ahmad obtained a MA in philosophy from the same university.
 With a HEC scholarship, Ahmad went to London, United Kingdom to attend the school of his choice.
 Ahmad enrolled in a doctoral programme at London University.
 Continuing his interest in physics, Ahmad was awarded a doctorate in philosophy of science, with a focus on the mathematical and philosophical notion of space and time continuum.